wp-plugins/team-rosters/readme.txt

 = Next Release =
 * Added if ( !function_exists( 'function_name' ) ) wrappers to mstw_tr_utility_functions.php.
+* Corrected the display of height/weight in the single-player.php template

 = 3.1.2 =
 * Fixed a bug (a typo) that prevented the team gallery shortcode from behaving correctly.